 The e-mail was accepted by the recipient's infrastructure but was not opened and no links were clicked on yet.
 It is also possible that the e-mail is classified as promotions, spam or other, depending on the configurations of the recipient and as such is in a different folder than their main inbox.
 It is not possible to know how the recipient's internal mailbox/server rules will sort the email to their inbox folders.

-The e-mail was opened at least once, without being clicked.
+The e-mail was opened at least once.
 This title is indicative because it is also possible that the recipient's system scans the message, changing the status to "open" when actually it has not been opened by the recipient.

 At least one of the links in the e-mail has been clicked at least once.
 It is not possible to determine which specific link was clicked, just one of those present in your e-mail.
 Note that this does not necessarily mean that the attendee has registered.